 I’ve spent most of my working life in retail and I thoroughly enjoy it.
 I started in my teens working for a family in North London.
 Before I worked for Ashgate, I was at Dobbies Garden Centre.
-Dobbies have a connection to Bluebell Wood Children’s Hospice in Sheffield and so I’ve met lots of wonderful people and found my time with them really thought provoking.
+Dobbies has a connection to Bluebell Wood Children’s Hospice in Sheffield, and so I’ve met lots of wonderful people and found my time with them really thought provoking.

-For me and the coffee shop manager, Sally, it wasn’t about the money.
-It was about people coming together and enjoying themselves and they really did!
+For the coffee shop manager, Sally, and me, it wasn’t about the money.
+It was about people coming together and enjoying themselves, and they really did!
 People still talk about the fashion show now and what we’re going to do next.
-We’re going to do an Autumn fashion show and Sally is talking about doing a Pie and Peas supper and a quiz night, something people would go to their local community centre for, and, although Clowne has one, this is a bit of an alternative.
+We’re going to do an autumn fashion show and Sally is talking about doing a Pie and Peas supper and a quiz night.
+This is something people would go to their local community centre for, and, although Clowne has one, this is a bit of an alternative.
 There were at least two people who I spoke to at the fashion show who had never been in the shop before, and hopefully they’ll tell their friends about us.
 As much as we wanted it to be for people who support us regularly, we wanted new people as well.

 We’ve now got 30 volunteers and three paid staff and I can honestly say that with their help, the shop is a real success.
 Donations, Gift Aid sign ups and sales have all increased.
 It’s all really positive.
 I’ve still got a lot to learn about working with volunteers, as I had never done it before and it was certainly the biggest learning curve for me.
 But I love it now.
 We have all sorts of people volunteering for us, from young college students who do a half day a week to people like Lorna who has just joined us and she’s 80!
 She’s just moved up from South Wales and she’s great.
 The most heart-warming thing is seeing how energetic and enthusiastic our volunteers are, whatever background, whatever age.
 I’ve got retired police officers, retired nurses, admin clerks.
 Next week we’ve got a volunteer starting who works full-time Monday to Friday in her job and she’s going to give up one morning of her weekends for us.
 It’s just so generous!
 The fact that people give up their time to come and volunteer for us is really important to everyone at Ashgate.
 We couldn’t run without them.